-DON'T allow your partner to hold title to major purchases in his or her name alone if you are both paying for that property, even if he or she orally agrees that the house or car belongs to both of you.
+DON'T allow your partner to hold title to major purchases in their name alone if you are both paying for that property, even if they orally agrees that the house or car belongs to both of you.
 The deed or title is more convincing evidence than one partner's allegation of a spoken promise.

 DON'T co-sign or guarantee debts that are incurred by your partner unless you intend to be equally responsible for paying them back, even if you should split up.

 DON'T become so financially dependent on your partner that you limit your ability to support yourself in the future.
 Whereas divorced spouses may have the legal obligation to support each other, especially if one gave up a career to take care of the home and children, the same is not true of former cohabitants.
 Either keep up your skills and contacts in the job market, or consider a written agreement setting forth your partner's legal obligation to help support you if the relationship ends.

-DON'T hold yourselves out to the public as husband and wife, allow yourselves to be known as or referred to as "Mr. and Mrs. So-and-so," or use the same last name, even casually, if you want to avoid the legal complications of a "palimony" suit or the potential for common-law-marriage status should the relationship end.
+DON'T hold yourselves out to the public as a married couple or use the same last name, even casually, if you want to avoid the legal complications of a "palimony" suit or the potential for common-law-marriage status should the relationship end.

 For more information on how to protect your rights as a cohabitant, see FindLaw's Cohabitation Agreements page.

 While couples may choose not to get married based on concerns over legal obligations, among other things, cohabitation can also give rise to certain legal obligations and disputes especially as it relates to property ownership.
 Depending on which state you live in, cohabitation could also raise questions about common law marriage.
 Before making any decisions, it may help to sit down with a family law attorney who can answer your questions and also advise you of ways to protect your interests.